69th Infantry Regiment (New York): Operation Enduring Freedom

 In 2008, approximately 300 soldiers from the 69th volunteered for assignment to the 27th Infantry Brigade Combat Team to assist and train the Afghan security forces.
 Before returning to New York in the summer of 2009, the regimental volunteers suffered four killed in action.

 In 2012, elements of the regiment volunteered for attachment to 27th IBCT once more, part of the then regular rotation of reserve component mobilizations.
 Charlie Company was reflagged as Bravo Company, 2nd Battalion of the 108th Infantry Regiment; serving in Shindand, and Herat, Afghanistan.
 Other regimental volunteers joined with the 427th BSB throughout Kuwait and RC South.

-Current operations

 Since standing down from federal service and returning to New York, the regiment's activities have included annual infantry training and qualification at Fort A.P.
 Hill, Urban warfare training at Fort Knox, providing combat experience briefings to cadets at the United States Military Academy, and sending companies for joint training in Puerto Rico, Canada, to Japan as part of Operation Orient Shield, to Thailand as part of Operation Cobra Gold, and to Fort Polk, Louisiana, for JRTC.
-Most recently the battalion mobilized to Australia and was attached to the 1st Brigade, Australian Defence Force during Operation Talisman Sabre 17.
+Most recently the battalion trained in to Australia during Operation Talisman Sabre 17.

+Horn of Africa

+In June 2022, the battalion mobilized for a deployment overseas to East Africa.
+After training at Fort Drum, NY, the unit, dubbed Task Force Wolfhound, began mobilization training at Fort Bliss, TX.
+Following three months of training at Fort Bliss, the unit deployed to Africa.
+While in Africa, Task Force Wolfhound was assigned to Combined Joint Task Force – Horn of Africa and tasked with securing U.S. installations in Djibouti, Kenya, and Somalia.

+In addition to conventional security operations, the task force was responsible for manning the East Africa Response Force, or EARF.
+Created in the wake of the 2012 Benghazi attack, the EARF stands ready to rapidly respond to crises throughout Africa and safeguard U.S. interests.